-- Smart search – As end users search for information or services, a contextually-relevant knowledge management system can provide recommendations, articles, and links.
+- Smart search – As end users search for information or services, a contextually-relevant knowledge management system can provide recommendations, articles, and links using machine learning.
 End users will typically skip some results while clicking on others.
 These clicks and view counts are included in the “weighting” criteria when re-indexing the content over time, so the search capability dynamically adjusts.
 As end users provide feedback in the form of “thumb up/down” voting, it also affects the rank of the content they and others can find.
 In terms of benefits, end users can find answers quickly and feel empowered/self-sufficient, and service desk agents can resolve more tickets on first touch and meet more service level agreement (SLA) targets.

 - Hot-topic analytics – Here analytic capabilities identify patterns across structured and unstructured data sources.
 Information on “hot topics” is graphically displayed like a heat map, showing where the size of segments corresponds with the frequency of certain topics or groups of keywords in demand by users.
 Duplicated incidents will be found instantly, grouped, and resolved together.
 Hot-topic analytics also discovers incident clusters with a common root cause and significantly reduces time to identify and resolve the underlying problem.
 The technology can then automatically create knowledge articles based on similar interactions or similar problems.
 Finding trends in any data makes IT proactive, prevents incidents from reoccurring, and consequently increases end-user satisfaction while decreasing IT costs.

 - Smart ticketing – Today’s end users expect to be able to submit tickets as if writing a tweet – namely, a very short message, in natural language that describes an issue or a request, which might be sent via email.
 Or even just an attached photo of an issue sent from a mobile device.
 Smart ticketing accelerates the ticketing process by automatically populating ticket fields, all based on what the end user wrote or on and optical character recognition (OCR) scan of the image.
 Using a dataset of observations, the technology then automatically classifies and assigns tickets to the appropriate service desk agents.
-Agents can reassign tickets to different support teams and can overwrite automatically populated fields if the machine-learning model was not optimal for a given case.
+Agents can reassign tickets to different support teams and can overwrite automatically populated fields if the machine learning model was not optimal for a given case.
 The system learns from new patterns, enabling the best-fit function to perform better in the next situation.
 This all means that end users can open tickets easily and quickly, leading to improved satisfaction with workplace tools.
 This capability also decreases manual work and errors and helps reduce the resolution time and costs.

 - Smart email – This is similar to smart ticketing.
 The end user can send an email to the service desk and describe the issue in natural language.
 The service desk tool creates the ticket based on the email content and also automatically replies to the end user with links to suggested solutions.
 End users get better experience, as opening tickets or requests is easy and convenient, and IT agents have less manual work.